jordaniodev/hostfully-booking-application/README.md

 ## Overview

 Welcome to the React Booking Application!
 This web application allows users to manage property bookings efficiently.
 It was developed as part of a technical test for a senior React developer position.
-The application is built using React 18, Node 20, TypeScript, and Sass.
+The application is built using React 18, Node 20, TypeScript, Jest, and Styled Components.

 ![Application Preview](docs/home-desktop.png)